sbcgua/mockup_loader/README.md

 ### Store/Retrieve ###

-**Disclaimer**: *Some people reckon that this is a 'code smell' to add test-related code to the production code.
+**Disclaimer**: *There is an opinion that adding test-related code to the production code is a 'code smell'.
 I sincerely agree in general.
-If you designed your code from the beginning so that it uses accessor interfaces or something similar - smart you are ! :) Still 'store' functionality can be useful for some older code to be tested without much refactoring.*
+If the code was designed to use e.g. accessor interfaces from the beginning this is good.
+Still 'store' functionality can be useful for some older code to be tested without much refactoring.*

 Later another objective was identified: some code is quite difficult to test when it has a *db select* in the middle.
 Of course, good code design would assume isolation of DB operations from business logic code, but it is not always possible (or was not done in proper time).
 So we needed to create a way to substitute *selects* in code to a simple call, which would take the prepared test data instead if test environment was identified.
 We came up with the solution we called `store`.